 Abbey has a rescued miniature Schnauzer who keeps her entertained in her spare time and also helps out at a charity for special needs children.
 Abbey loves to cook and keeps active with a variety of sports.

-Abbie joined Cedar in 2016 and looks after inpatients overnight.
-Abbie’s favourite part of her job is snuggling the animals, keeping them company and seeing them get better.
+Abbie joined Cedar in 2016.
+Her favourite part of her job is snuggling the animals, keeping them company and seeing them get better.
 Outside of work, Abbie enjoys spending time with friends and family and shares her home with four cats, two dogs and two snakes.
 Abbie would like to eventually work towards becoming a qualified veterinary nurse and would love to specialise in venomous animals.